 Vitamin E: This is often used for treating and preventing diseases of the heart and blood vessels.
 Vitamin E can be found in many foods including vegetable oils, cereals, meat, poultry, eggs, fruits, vegetables and wheat germ oil, but it is also available as a supplement.
 It is highly recommended that people make a conscious effort to ensure they are consuming vitamin E by eating a well-balanced diet that is high in fruits, vegetables and whole grains rather than from supplements.
 This is because vitamin E supplements can be harmful, especially for individuals who already suffer from illnesses (such as cancer), and can increase the risk of bleeding in people taking anti-platelet medication.

-A healthy mind begins with a healthy gut, which is why Probiotics are a great way to maintain overall digestive health and comfort.
-These Probiotic every day capsules are great but remember to store them in your fridge.
+A healthy mind begins with a healthy gut, which is why probiotics are a great way to maintain overall digestive health and comfort.
+These probiotic everyday capsules are great option.

 If you’re into your supplements, then you know they can host a whole load of beauty benefits, too.
 Lumity’s morning and night capsules work over a four week period to support optimum health for healthy-looking skin.
 Containing Omega fatty acids, amino acids, vitamins and minerals, these work to fight all nine causes of ageing from within.

 Now you’re all ready to tackle the remainder of 2018 with a healthy mind and body.